Location: 35km south from the cottages, 20km from Cluny.

 - a circular walk around the center is very pleasant and behind some houses you will find some beautiful surprises – mostly the houses dating from the nineteenth century were built on the ancient walls.

-- the tourist office, located in a former Napoleonic guardhouse, has very good information and very helpful staff.
+- the Tourist Office, located in a former Napoleonic guardhouse, has very good information and very helpful staff.
 You can see a walking tour on a map of the town.
-See the tour.

 - the wealth of Romanesque art around Saint Gengoux - see the chapels in Saône-et-loire department and closeby.